StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

   5acf
   <!doctype html><html itemscope="" itemtype="http://schema.org/WebPage" ...

-The answer has the typical structure of an HTTP message with status line (here ``HTTP/1.1 200 OK``) followed by the headers (key and value) then an empty line that is followed by the body.
+This answer has the typical structure of an HTTP message with status line (here ``HTTP/1.1 200 OK``), followed by the headers (key and value), then an empty line that is followed by the body.

-This dissymmetry between the request and the response in this example emphasizes one of the main concept of HTTP design: it should work even if client implementation is really poor.
+This dissymmetry between the request and the response in this example emphasizes one of the main concepts of HTTP design: it should work even if client implementation is really poor.

 If we look at the same HTTP request to google.fr done via Firefox, we have the following request: